 - Management of the species includes ensuring that the farm provides nesting habitat, summer food and winter food.
-Consider leaving overwinter stubble for key habitat area and feeding opportunities. - Maintain grass field margins or unimproved grassland to encourage insects for young birds. - Maintain buffer strips, conservation headlands or other low-input crop options for nesting habitat. - Cereal grain can be provided throughout the winter, with seed-rich wild bird cover crops as an extra food source. - Supplementary feeding should carry on until May. > - Corn bunting are very late nesters usually not laying eggs until late May or even June.
-Therefore, they need safe nesting places that are not managed until late August.
-There are specific Stewardship options available to provide this.
+Consider leaving over-winter stubble for key habitat area and feeding opportunities. - Maintain grass field margins or unimproved grassland to encourage insects for young birds. - Maintain buffer strips, conservation headlands or other low-input crop options for nesting habitat. - Cereal grain can be provided, through the winter with seed-rich wild bird cover crops as an extra food source. - Supplementary feeding should carry on until May. - Corn Bunting are very late nesters usually not laying eggs until late May or even June.
+Therefore, they need safe nesting places that are not managed until late august.
+There are options specifically to provide this within Stewardship schemes.